 She liked how I seemed to be bring in a little bit more of my genuine self into the play (Strategy 4.7).
 For example, I had an idea of having a second turtle to play with when he wanted to make a flower (Strategy 5.7).
 He may have had an idea, but I had an idea too and I stuck with that, while gently bringing the idea in to the interaction.
-I was asking him even though he wanted to revert to a set, fixed idea that he had.
+I was gently challenging him even though he wanted to revert to a set, fixed idea that he had that felt safer.

 Dr. Davis says that I bridged ideas (Strategy 6.6) (preparing for capacity 6) by suggesting that the turtle has a friend and then we make a flower.
 Maybe they can both be hungry and want to eat a flower.
 This was me setting up a way to move into a place where it’s not just trading information back and forth at capacity 3, but now the child is using more negotiating and realizing “I’m a person, you’re a person and we want to have an effective social interaction to work something out together”.